MithrilJS/mithril.js/docs/jsx.md

 ### Description

 JSX is a syntax extension that enables you to write HTML tags interspersed with JavaScript.
-It's not part of any JavaScript standards and it's not required for building applications, but it may be more pleasing to use depending on your team's preferences.
+It's not part of any JavaScript standards and it's not required for building applications, but it may be more pleasing to use depending on you or your team's preferences.

 ```jsx
 function MyComponent() {